 The planning team, led by The Alexander Company and including more than a dozen consulting firms, is currently seeking community input on the future of the Glenn Dale Hospital redevelopment site.
-Throughout 2019 and 2020, the planning team will hold public listening sessions to gather ideas and feedback.
-Following this public input period, the planning team will present a recommended plan to pursue, likely with alternative options for consideration as well.
+The first listening session was held in October 2019 and the planning team will hold multiple public listening sessions in 2020 to gather ideas and feedback.
+Following this public input period, the planning team will present a recommended plan and potential alternatives.

 What will these plans include?

 The recommended plan will present a number of development concepts that include existing context land uses, plans and accompanying densities, construction type and square footage of buildings.
 It will also include vehicular/pedestrian circulation, parking, open space, amenities and infrastructure.

 To the extent possible the reuse of the existing buildings will be incorporated into the proposed plan.
 The proposed plan must conform with the Secretary of Interior’s Standards for Rehabilitation, which requires minimal change to the defining characteristics of historic buildings, their site, and environment.